London Metal Exchange may temper trading fee rise after complaints

 "I would think the exchange has probably had a number of different proposals that hopefully will enable them to address the concerns that have been expressed by quite a few people."

-While LME fees per lot are still lower than those of rival CME Group Inc (CME.O), total costs can be higher due to the differences in trading on the two exchanges, he added.
+While LME fees per lot are still lower than those of rival CME Group Inc, total costs can be higher due to the differences in trading on the two exchanges, he added.

 "It's a principal-to-principal contract on the LME, and for that transaction to be registered it has to go through series of trades, which means the costs to put a transaction to bed are quite high."